modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 # Summary
-This MCP proposes a possibility to remove existing, inherited modifications.
+This MCP proposes a possibility to remove existing, in particular inherited, modifications.

 # Revisions
 | Date | Description |